rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 #### GET '/categories'
 - Fetches a list of categories from the existing category collection.
-- Returns a list of objects with id and category key:value pairs.
 - No arguments required.
+- Returns a list of id and category pairs.

 ##### Exmaple request:
 `GET /categories`